eclipse-zenoh/zenoh-ts/README.md

 may also go directly to the `zenoh-ts/examples` directory to explore and run examples there.

 The examples are configured to access the remote-api plugin on `ws://localhost:10000`.
-To run it, just execute `cargo run` or pass the `DAEMON` parameter to yarn as shown below.
+To run it, just execute `cargo run` or pass the `DAEMON` parameter to yarn.
+One daemon for all examples is sufficient, so running it separately with cargo is easier.

 To run an example, execute the command `yarn start [DAEMON] example deno [example_name]` or `yarn start [DAEMON] example browser [example_name]`.